Pucur/CMDGochi/README.md

 ### 🖥️ **SERVER**
 This API is crafted with Flask and SQLite to offer a fun, simple way to care for your virtual pets and watch them grow.
-The API Server run on cmdgochi.mooo.com:5555 domain
+The API Server run on cmdgochi.mooo.com:5555 domain For your privacy and security, this server does not store, collect, or retain any sensitive data whatsoever.

 ---